aslan-ng/patternify/README.md

 # patternify
-Converting images to beautiful vector-based patterns, useful for 2D and 3D design
+Converting images to beautiful vector-based patterns, useful for 2D and 3D design.
+Exceptionally useful for artistic laser and water jet cutting projects.